ESC-20132 - Geographic Information Science and Remote Sensing

 Description for 2024/25

 Literally, the term geography; means Earth-writing and this module examines the diverse manners of representation of the human and physical worlds.
 We will explore the ways in which these have changed as geography has evolved as a discipline as well as the diverse methods used by geographers to represent the world.
-Particular attention will be paid to maps, which have an important historic role as representations of the world.
-Furthermore, in recent years mapping has undergone a revolution through the development of Geographical Information Systems (GIS), and this module will develop the practical skills required to capture, store, manage, manipulate, analyse and visualise spatial data.
+Particular attention will be paid to Geographical Information Systems (GIS), remote sensing and spatial data analysis.
+The module will provide powerful analytical and mapping skills that underpin research and applications in Geography, environment and other disciplines.
+Furthermore, in recent years mapping has undergone a revolution through the development of GIS combined with advances in imaging the earth through remote sensing technology, and this module will develop the practical skills required to capture, store, manage, manipulate, analyse and visualise spatial data.
 These skills are important across all sectors in business, NGOs, government, and academia.

 Aims